samlaubscher/Stellar-Drift-Game-M2/README.md

 ---

 ## 3 Technologies Used

 ### 3.1 Languages

 ### [**HTML/HTML 5**](https://html.com/html5/)

 HTML5 is a Hyper Text Markup Language.
 Roughly 17% of my code was the HTML file [index.html](index.html) as it was used to create the structured content and elements essential to build the game.

 ### [**CSS/CSS3**](https://www.w3.org/Style/CSS/Overview.en.html)

 CSS is a Cascading Style Sheet and was implimented via the [styles.css](assets\css\styles.css) file.
 All of the visible HTML content was positioned and styled using this language, making up roughly 28% of the entire code.

 ### [**JavaScript ES6**](https://www.w3schools.com/Js/js_es6.asp)

 ECMAScript 6 - ECMAScript 2015, otherwise known as JavaScript 6, was used to write all of the functionality and game mechanics within this project.
 Around 55% of the entire code was JavaScript, which was used heavily with the Canvas API.

 ### 3.2 Libraries

 ### [**Canvas API**](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)

 The Canvas API allows for the drawing and rendering of 2D graphics using JavaScript and the HTML `<canvas>` element.
 It can render shapes, text, and images, all of which can then be manipulated and animated on a grid coordinate space.
 All of the animated moving content within this game was created with the Canvas API, which takes up the entire viewport - no images were used.

 ### [**Font Awesome**](https://fontawesome.com/)

 Font Awesome was used for the GitHub social and audio mute icons.

 ### [**Google Fonts API**](https://fonts.google.com/)

 All of the fonts used within this project were provided by the Google Fonts API.
 The fonts used were 'Audiowide' 'Oxanium', and 'Orbitron'.

 ### 3.3 Tools

 ### [**VSCode**](https://code.visualstudio.com/)

 Visual Studio Code was the Intergrated Development Environment (IDE) used to write the code for this project.

 ### [**Chrome DevTools**](https://developers.google.com/web/tools/chrome-devtools/)

 The Chrome DevTools were used a lot in the development of this project to live preview edits and diagnose problems.
 I also ran lots of auditing and testing using built in tools such as Sources, Lighthouse and Coverage.

 ### [**Git**](https://git-scm.com/)

 Git was used for version control with GitHub - commiting each development stage to the GitHub repository.

 ### [**Github**](https://github.com/)

 GitHub was used to host the repository.

 ### [**GitHub Pages**](https://pages.github.com/)

 GitHub Pages was used to deploy this website directly from the repository master branch.

 ### [**EZGIF**](https://ezgif.com/)

 EZGIF.com is a simple and free online video and gif editor.
 It was used to create the GIFS found in this README.

 ### [**GNU Image Manipulation Program**](https://www.gimp.org/)

 GNU Image Manipulation Program (GIMP) was used to create the favicon website icon.

 ### [**Ableton Live 10**](https://www.ableton.com/en/live/)

 Abletone Live 10 is a Digital Audio Workspace (DAW) which is aimed predominantly towards electronic music production.
 This was used to create the audio sound track used for this game.

 [Back to Table Of Contents](#table-of-contents)

 ---

 ## 4 Testing

 ### 4.1 Completed

-* Before I started the more in depth testing, I ensured that the website served the purpose it was built for by running through each of the user stories and checking all requirements were met.
+- Before I started the more in depth testing, I ensured that the website served the purpose it was built for by running through each of the user stories and checking all requirements were met.

-* I tested all of the buttons as follows:
+- I tested all of the buttons as follows:

-  * Start the game by pressing the *Start Game* button - *Working*
+  - Start the game by pressing the _Start Game_ button - _Working_
-  * When the user crashes, press the *Restart Game* Button - *Working*
+  - When the user crashes, press the _Restart Game_ Button - _Working_
-  * When audio is playing, mute it by pressing the *Mute* button, and then again to unmute - *Working*
+  - When audio is playing, mute it by pressing the _Mute_ button, and then again to unmute - _Working_
-  * When the game is running, press the *Reset* button to restart the game - *Working*
+  - When the game is running, press the _Reset_ button to restart the game - _Working_
-  * Visit the GitHub page by pressing the icon - *Working*
+  - Visit the GitHub page by pressing the icon - _Working_

-* I tested the responsiveness of the game using different mobile and tablet devices within the DevTools device toolbar, as well as using the website [Am I Responsive?](http://ami.responsivedesign.is/).
+- I tested the responsiveness of the game using different mobile and tablet devices within the DevTools device toolbar, as well as using the website [Am I Responsive?](http://ami.responsivedesign.is/).

 <div align="center">

 <img src="assets\readme images\Responsiveness - AmIResponsive.JPG" alt="Responsiveness - AmIResponsive" width="600">
 </div>

-* I ran extensive testing of the `collisionDetection()` function to check it was functional, effective, and reliable.
+- I ran extensive testing of the `collisionDetection()` function to check it was functional, effective, and reliable.

-* I tested the controls extensively, pressing multiple keys and attempting to break the game to check no more bugs would appear.
+- I tested the controls extensively, pressing multiple keys and attempting to break the game to check no more bugs would appear.

-* I ran audit testing using the DevTools Lighthouse feature.
+- I ran audit testing using the DevTools Lighthouse feature.
 Using this I was able to correct some minor mistakes such as not includiong an HTML meta description element.

-  * Audit testing on Desktop
+  - Audit testing on Desktop

 <div align="center">

 <img src="assets\readme images\Desktop audit testing.JPG" alt="Desktop audit testing" width="500">
 </div>

-*
-  * Audit testing on mobile
+- - Audit testing on mobile

 <div align="center">

 <img src="assets\readme images\Mobile audit testing.JPG" alt="Mobile audit testing" width="500">
 </div>

-* I used the W3C HTML Markup Validator to check all HTML was applied and working correctly. - *Working*
+- I used the W3C HTML Markup Validator to check all HTML was applied and working correctly. - _Working_

-* I used the W3C CSS Validator to check all the CSS was also valid and working correctly. - *Working*
+- I used the W3C CSS Validator to check all the CSS was also valid and working correctly. - _Working_

-* I tested the game on an array of different phones and their browsers such as Iphone 5s, Samsung Galaxy, iPhone 7 and X. I also tested on multiple Macbook Pro's and Windows laptops as well as across multiple different browsers on them. - *Working*
+- I tested the game on an array of different phones and their browsers such as Iphone 5s, Samsung Galaxy, iPhone 7 and X. I also tested on multiple Macbook Pro's and Windows laptops as well as across multiple different browsers on them. - _Working_

-* I ran the site through GTMetrix to check the performance. - *Working*
+- I ran the site through GTMetrix to check the performance. - _Working_

 <div align="center">

 <img src="assets\readme images\Speed test.JPG" alt="Speed test" width="500">
 </div>

-* I ran the JavaScript through jshint.com and got no critical errors.
+- I ran the JavaScript through jshint.com and got no critical errors.
 This is the code metrics summary I was provided.

 <div align="center">

 <img src="assets\readme images\Metrics.JPG" alt="Metrics" width="300">
 </div>

-* I posted my finished site in the Slack Peer Review channel for student feedback.
+- I posted my finished site in the Slack Peer Review channel for student feedback.
 Fortunately they did not point out any issues I was not aware of.

 ### 4.2 Bugs

 ### **Fixed**

 I encountered an enourmous amount of bugs when building this game as there was a lot of logic to work with.
 I am very satisfied that I managed to resolve most of these, allowing me to build a sucessfully working game.
 Often the issue would be some minor code that I did not correctly impliment.
 Here are some of the more notable issues and bugs I encountered.

-* `Sprites` hitting the center of the screen - If a value close to 0 is generated for the `Sprite` X or Y positions, the object would travel straight towards the center of the screen.
+- `Sprites` hitting the center of the screen - If a value close to 0 is generated for the `Sprite` X or Y positions, the object would travel straight towards the center of the screen.
 This was not only against my idea for the design, but it also created harsh visual flashes that could even affect people suffering with epilepsy.
 I fixed this using the `notZeroRange()` function.

-* When originally creating the layout of the game using the CSS `clamp()` function for `font-size`, I was using Firefox and discovered Chrome did not support the feature.
+- When originally creating the layout of the game using the CSS `clamp()` function for `font-size`, I was using Firefox and discovered Chrome did not support the feature.
 This meant that font sizes would differ.
 However this appears to now be compatible with all browsers except Internet Explorer.

-* Keydown delay built into browsers to stop accidental key repeat events meant that the ship would not instantly spin to the left or right.
+- Keydown delay built into browsers to stop accidental key repeat events meant that the ship would not instantly spin to the left or right.
 When holding a direction key, one single movement event would trigger, there would be a short delay and then the key would start repeating giving the player sustained movement.
 This is not the ideal form of control for a fast paced reaction based game as users would not be able to move quick enough.
 I was able to create my own key repeat events by isolating the first key event on hold, triggering it 100 times a second for smoothness, and then removing the key repeat events that would normally follow. `setInterval()` has been explained in the [Implimentations](#assets\Implimentation.md) document.

-* When two direction keys were pressed at the same time, I discovered that the event listeners were not correctly functioning.
+- When two direction keys were pressed at the same time, I discovered that the event listeners were not correctly functioning.
 The ship would begin to spin uncontrollably, picking up speed each time I pressed anything.
 I was able to fix this issue inside the `keyDown()` function by removing the `keydown` event listener when one was aleready being held, and then adding the event listener back in when the key was released.
 This prevents anymore key events from registering whilst one is already engaged.
 Please note this issue still exists on mobile.

-* When testing on smaller screens, the game on screen control buttons always worked on my computer.
+- When testing on smaller screens, the game on screen control buttons always worked on my computer.
 However when I switched on the device mode and simulated a mobile, or I actually played it on a real phone, the on screen touch controls did not work.
 At first I thought this was down to mobile devices not supporting the `setInterval()` method, and set about attempting to fix this large bug.
 After several days of attempting to fix this error with potential alternatives that did not perform how I liked, I suddenly realised how simple the bug was to fix, and infact it had been an oversight on my part.
 I was using `mousedown` and `mouseup` event listeners instead of `touchstart` and `touchend`.

-* Once the movement was successfully working and everything seemed as smooth as possible, there was still a slight error with the mobile movement.
+- Once the movement was successfully working and everything seemed as smooth as possible, there was still a slight error with the mobile movement.
 When holding a direction button, the ship would move but often it would slightly jitter and stutter when first pressed, sometimes even stopping in its path before starting again.
 This was not a huge issue, however it did make the mobile experience somewhat less appealing.
 I thought this could be down to mobile device processors getting throttled trying to process such an intensive `setInterval()` method.
 But the apparent solution to this was an unexpected one.
-When audit testing my website, a warning error read *"Does not use passive listeners to improve scrolling performance"*.
+When audit testing my website, a warning error read _"Does not use passive listeners to improve scrolling performance"_.
 I learnt that the browser does not know if the touch event listener will prevent scrolling, so the page waits for the touch event to finish executing before registering a scroll.
 As soon as I added this small flag `{passive: true}` to each touch event listener, this bug dissapeared and movement was perfectly smooth.

-* Programming the collision detection was one of the hardest parts of this whole project.
+- Programming the collision detection was one of the hardest parts of this whole project.
 From the beginning I ran into countless errors with the code breaking or not working correctly, and I really had to think to get it to work.
 Sometimes the game would detect collisions when nothing was near it, and other times it would not work at all.
 Playing with the code, the arrays and functions used to process the ship locations, and the collision detection pixel range, I think I have got it satisfyingly accurate.

-* Originally my audio was set to `autoplay` when the page loaded, but the audio would never play on the first page load.
+- Originally my audio was set to `autoplay` when the page loaded, but the audio would never play on the first page load.
 Only when users restart the game, triggering the page to reload, does the track start to play.
 I tried to do some research and believe this is down to Chrome and other browsers attempting to phase out the `autoplay` feature on websites, but im not 100% sure.
 Sometimes it will trigger instantly, but that may be due to the browser cache.
 To work around this, I set the audio to play when the game starts.

-* Another bug noticed by users was that when the player ship is left on the 0 mark, meaning they havent touched the rotation, almost no asteroids would hit them - players could complete the game without moving the craft.
+- Another bug noticed by users was that when the player ship is left on the 0 mark, meaning they havent touched the rotation, almost no asteroids would hit them - players could complete the game without moving the craft.
 This is due to the `notZeroRange()` function used inside of the `Sprite` rendering.
 Without this function, when the code generated two numbers between 0-1.75, the `Sprite` would hit the center of the screen, and not travel around the edge.
 By using this `notZeroRange()` function, it eliminates this issue whilst causing this smaller bug.
 I managed to resolve the problem by randomly setting `this.randomX` to 0 through the use of an `if` statement and `Math.random()`.

 ```
 [...]